-Guy Yves Ellis is a businessman, conservationist and writer based in Johannesburg, South Africa.
+Guy Ellis is a businessman and conservationist based in Johannesburg, South Africa.
 After graduating Cum Laude in accountancy and finance, Guy focused his attention to his two passions, being entrepreneurial investments and wildlife conservation.

 His dedication to saving and documenting Africa’s most enigmatic predator, the leopard, led to him collecting data on over 150 leopards over the course of approximately 3 years.
 He then founded the Greater Kruger National Park & Southern African Leopard Identification Project.
 The project is now the largest central database for leopard intelligence of its kind in Africa.